Reference

 -d, --dir <dir> Directory to bundle (defaults to ./dist)

--s, --start Start the bundle after upload
+--no-start Skip starting the bundle after upload

 -h, --help display help for command